-Our robust tuition assistance program ensures accessibility to a CESJDS education for 40% of our families annually.
+Our robust tuition assistance program ensures accessibility to a CESJDS education for almost half of our families annually.
 Our Board of Directors, donors, and the entire community are committed to making a CESJDS education affordable for as many families as possible.
 The academic diversity of our student body is enhanced by the economic diversity preserved through this program.
 Every family and every student are equally important to the mission of our school.

 Is the tuition assistance program right for me?

 Families often ask, “Will I qualify for aid?”